MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-security.md

 The following list shows the supported values:

 -   0 (default) – Won't force recovery from a non-ready TPM state.
--   1 – Will prompt to clear the TPM if the TPM is in a non-ready state (or reduced functionality) which can be remediated with a TPM Clear.
+-   1 – Will prompt to clear the TPM, if the TPM is in a non-ready state (or reduced functionality) which can be remediated with a TPM Clear.

 <!--/SupportedValues-->
 <!--/Policy-->